 Things to Try in College

 No doubt college is a time of many firsts.
 You are experiencing a level of freedom that you never had living under your parents’ roof.
 You are in a new surrounding full of ambition and hope and excitement for a bright future as you are just beginning to realize your potential.
 What’s more, you are surrounded by peers who are experiencing the same feelings as they go through this transition.
-Now while hollywoods social pressures may insist that drugs, alcohol, and sex are at the top of the list, we want to provide you with more wholesome things to try in college.
+Now while hollywoods social pressures may insist that drugs, alcohol, and entanglements are at the top of the list, we want to provide you with more wholesome things to try in college.

 Despite how unique everyone’s college experience is, this fundamentally shared framework, a group of young adults who leave home and go off to college, manifests in some pretty characteristic experiences—a communal coming-of-age.
 So, what are these staples of college experience, you might ask?

 Well, first is going to be the iconic throwing of the frisbee on the lawn.
 It doesn’t matter if you have never thrown a frisbee or have thrown a frisbee and feel no particular inclination to ever do it again, college doesn’t give you much of a choice.
 You must throw a frisbee on a lawn.
 At least once.
 This one does not quite have the sound logic justifying it like the ones that follow, but it is, for one unknown reason or another, iconic.
 And it is easy enough to do.
 So just do it.
+If frisbee isn’t your cup of tea, consider some other form of dorm sport to share with your peers.
+If you want to take it up a notch, definitely consider joining a intramural team that is currently in-season.

 Next is going to be tailgating a sports game.
 You might think you have done this in high school, but you have not tailgated a sports event until you are in college.
 The experience is entirely different when it is done beside thousands of students that live on or near campus and even die-hard alum who still rep the squad and colors, reflecting back on their glory days.
 There is a rich tradition of college culture which you experience viscerally only through select activities, and tailgating is absolutely one of them.
 What if your school doesn’t have sports?
 Well, find something else to tailgate.
 All you need is an excuse.
 Dean of the college is giving a talk?
 I can already hear the tailgate horns ablowing.